aflorithmic/audiostack-python/README.md

 ### Authentication

 This library needs to be configured with your account's api-key which is available in your [api.audio Console](https://console.api.audio).
-Import the apiaudio package and set `apiaudio.api_key` with the api-key you got from the console:
+Import the audiostack package and set `audiostack.api_key` with the api-key you got from the console:

 ```python
 import audiostack